-Now happily ensconced in the keyboards chair as a founding member of Boss Knob, enthusiastic purveyors of vintage lounge cinema music, I still visit my clarinet occasionally.
+Now happily ensconced in the keyboards chair as a founding member of the Boss Knob Radio Hour, enthusiastic purveyors of vintage lounge cinema music, I still visit my clarinet occasionally.

 Welcome To This Far Outfit

 A long time ago in a far, far out galaxy, a welcome message was broadcast to any life form that would listen.
 Welcome To This Far Outfit is that welcome message.

 Filmed at Far Outfit in Long Beach, CA, the video features my niece Bridget as the space alien.
 The celestial female voice heard here belongs to the lovely and talented proprietress of Far Outfit, Johanna Moynahan.